Web Conferencing (Blackboard Collaborate)

 If the course you are teaching is not within the Academic Course Calendar, you can request to have it activated in U of S Course Tools (Blackboard).
 You will then be able to create, manage and schedule web conferences for your course yourself since access to the Blackboard Collaborate tool is provided automatically for every course in U of S Course Tools.

-To request activation, please contact the ICT Help Desk.
+To request activation, please contact the ICT Service Desk.

 Conference Difficulty Despite Properly Working Equipment